pawelplodzpl/FacialAppearanceModificationsUsingSKPCA/README.md

 1. Training CAE on Celeb data set.
 2. Encoding images using trained CAE and merging it with labels
-3. Choosing the representative part of the collection to learn SKPCA
+3. Choosing the representative part of the encoded iamges to learn SKPCA (SKPCA consumes a lot of memory and therefore has to operate on a limited number of samples.
+During experiment we used 14662 samples)
 4. Calculating SKPCA
 5. Calculating Inverse of SKPCA
 6. Sample images modyfication based on SKPCA + CAE model